Sacred Lotus (Nelumbo nucifera)

 • Light sedation that eases tension without heavy drowsiness

-• Mild euphoria and lifted mood
+• Mild euphoria and a subtle lift in mood

-• Deep relaxation that quiets racing thoughts
+• Deep relaxation that helps quiet racing thoughts

 • Gentle body warmth spreading through muscles